ckswilliams/modOpenREM/docs/celery-windows.rst

 any process ID file that exists in the celery log file location.
 Lines 3 and 4 navigate to the OpenREM drive and folder.
 Finally, line 5 runs celery.

+Figure 1 shsows the ``OpenREM - start celery`` task in the task list.

 .. figure:: img/010_taskOverview.png
    :figwidth: 100%